ec5ug/chikhapo/chikhapo_pkg/README.md

 wtwc_feeder = TaskFeeder("word_translation_with_context")
 ```

-This object allows you to obtain a list of language pairs available per task and direction, and to obtain task data for each language pair.
+This object allows you to obtain a list of language pairs available per task and direction, and to obtain subtask data for each language pair.

 **Get the set of languages available**: